oxayavongsa/aai-510-ml-group-1/README.md

 ## Project Overview

-This project addresses the significant challenge insurance companies face due to fraudulent claims, which result in financial losses and erode trust in the insurance system.
-The objective is to develop a dependable predictive model that efficiently detects fraudulent insurance claims by leveraging historical claim data.
-This model will assist insurance companies in reducing financial losses, enhancing claim processing efficiency, and maintaining fair premium pricing for customers.
+This project aims to tackle the pervasive issue of vehicle insurance fraud, which causes substantial financial losses for insurance companies and erodes consumer trust.
+Fraudulent claims vary from staged accidents to exaggerated injuries, complicating the claims process and increasing costs.
+By leveraging historical vehicle and policy data, our objective is to develop a robust predictive model to accurately detect and prevent fraudulent claims.
+The implementation of this model is intended to help insurance companies minimize financial losses, enhance the efficiency of claims processing, and maintain fair premium pricing for customers.

 ## Dataset